-There is no food that contains both probiotics and prebiotics.
-However, if you want the benefits of both to help heal your gut and promote seasonal allergy relief, supplements are available.
-Supplements may also be useful if you have dietary restrictions or taste preferences that prevent you from ingesting enough prebiotic and probiotic-rich foods to achieve the desired health benefits.
+Prebiotic and probiotic supplements may also be useful if you have dietary restrictions or taste preferences that prevent you from ingesting enough prebiotic and probiotic-rich foods to help heal your gut and promote seasonal allergy relief.

 Prebiotin™ Prebiotic Fiber is an ideal supplement to add prebiotic fiber to your diet.
 It has been shown to help grow beneficial bacteria in the gut, which can boost immunity as well as promote intestinal health.
 You can learn more about Prebiotin prebiotic supplements today by reviewing the Prebiotin.com website or getting in touch with our team.

 Seasonal allergy sufferers in search of natural relief for their symptoms will find Prebiotin is the most medically researched prebiotic supplement on the market today.
-A 2015 Taste for Life Essentials Award Winner, Prebiotin is the only full-spectrum prebiotic containing both inulin and oligofructose to treat the entire bowel wall for maximum effectiveness.
+Prebiotin is the only full-spectrum prebiotic containing both inulin and oligofructose to treat the entire bowel wall for maximum effectiveness.
 Prebiotin is easily ordered online, with convenient free shipping.